| Title: | Validation of Arguments and Objects in User-Defined Functions |

 An informative error message is thrown if:

-is a character vector, there are some NA
+x is a character vector, there are some NA or NaN values in x

 vectors with predefined allowed values.